-Like my fellow Rock Rattler David Redding, I grew up in the UK with early punk – but quickly found myself drawn to bands that had their own distinctive sound, like Siouxsie & the Banshees.
-I caught the bug too and started playing guitar in 80s Sydney band Toys Went Berserk.
+I grew up in the UK with early punk – but quickly found myself drawn to bands that had their own distinctive sound, like Siouxsie & the Banshees.
+I caught the bug too and started playing guitar in Sydney band Toys Went Berserk, back in the 80s.

 How did you become involved?

-Rock Rattle & Roll was looking for presenters last year and got in touch because of my involvement in the local rockin’ scene (DJing and in various bands).
-I’ve been a regular listener to the show for many years and a record collector since…. er, around 1940-something…
+Rock Rattle & Roll was looking for presenters and got in touch because of my involvement in the local rockin’ scene, DJing and playing in various bands.
+As a regular listener to the show for many years, it sounded like fun.
+I’ve been on the team since 2011 and I love it!

 If stuck on Mars, what five albums could you not go without?

-Most of the music I play on the show wasn’t available on an album when it was first released, so I’ve selected 5 killer rockin’ 78s that I’d be spinning on my wind-up gramophone – ain’t no electricity on Mars you know!
+Most of the music I play on Rock Rattle & Roll wasn’t available on an album when it was first released, so I’ve selected 5 absolute belters that I’d be spinning at 78rpm on my wind-up gramophone – cos there ain’t no electricity on Mars!

 What is the best thing about being involved with the station?